osamadev/AzureML-SDK/README.md

 # AzureML-SDK

-This Repository for series of tutorials about Azure ML SDK
+This Repository includes a series of tutorials about Azure ML SDK